stcase/Wingspan/README.md

 ## Testing

-Run `poetry run pytest --cov discord --cov wingspan_api` from the root of the enlistment.
+Run `poetry run pytest --cov wingspan_bot --cov wingspan_api` from the root of the enlistment.

 ## Running